 - Minimum MELAB Score: 85 (with a minimum score of 80 on each section)

 - Minimum Pearson (PTE Academic) Score: 60 (with a minimum 60 in each communicative skill

 If your language test scores fall below these listed cut-offs, you may still be eligible for admission with an English as a Second Language Requirement (ESLR).

 Admission with an ESLR allows students to begin earning academic credits toward a degree program while completing English requirements.
 Students would take up to 3 ESL courses that are geared toward helping develop academic English-language skills.
 With successful completion of the highest level of ESL, students fulfill their ESL requirement and are eligible to begin full-time degree studies.

 Dominican University College (DUC) is a bilingual university specializing in fully accredited undergraduate and graduate programs in Philosophy and Theology.

 DUC is located in the heart of Ottawa, a few steps from Parliament Hill and the Supreme Court of Canada.
 It is heir to the Catholic Dominion tradition of teaching Philosophy and Theology that dates back to the founding of the first European universities in the 13th century.
 Building on this rich tradition, with its outstanding faculty, small classes and generous scholarship programs, DUC attracts students from across Canada and around the world.

-If you have a keen desire to learn and explore our complex intellectual history, DUC invites you, whatever your religious and cultural background, to join us in an environment of amicable dialogue and critical reflection.
+If you have a keen desire to learn and explore its complex intellectual history, DUC invites you, whatever your religious and cultural background, to join them in an environment of amicable dialogue and critical reflection.